Breaking Open the Word

 Program Elements

 The Ignatian Way encourages all participants to be open and curious as learners, to deepen their understanding, and broaden their view of themselves, their faith, and world.
-Endorsement in The Ignatian Way requires the participation in the following.
+Endorsement in The Ignatian Way requires full participation in the following.

 All IGNatian Way Participants